List of Iron Chef America episodes: Season 7: 2008–2009

 According to the program notes, Adjey and Symon were roommates at the Culinary Institute of America.
 Adjey is also a Food Network Canada personality as part of the series Restaurant Makeover.

-Art Smith is the first Iron Chef America judge to later appear as a challenger.
+Art Smith is the second Iron Chef America judge to later appear as a challenger, after Kerry Simon in season 2.

 Cosentino was a competitor with Symon on the first The Next Iron Chef, and was previously defeated by Mario Batali in Battle Garlic.

 A special Halloween episode, featuring organ meats (heart, kidney, sweetbreads, tripe, liver) from a variety of animals along with off-cuts such as pig's trotters and coxcomb.
 The episode also featured appearances by Igor and The Monster from the Broadway production of "Young Frankenstein."

 This is the first episode in which the new Iron Chef jackets are worn.

 Secret ingredients included duck, heritage turkey, venison, walnuts, Indian corn, lobster and leeks.

 One of Amanda Freitag's sous chefs was Ariane Duarte, a contestant on the fifth season of Top Chef.
 Duarte is not a chef at Freitag's restaurant.

 Kaysen was a former competitor on The Next Iron Chef; this was his first battle in Kitchen Stadium.

 Takeo and Shintaro Okamoto previously appeared on Will Work for Food, training Adam Gertler to sculpt ice for an event.